 Who is the ISVA?

-Our independent sexual violence advisor (ISVA), Beki, is employed by Oxfordshire Sexual Abuse and Rape Crisis Centre (OSARCC) and is seconded to the University to exclusively support students.
-Beki is completely independent from the University, your college or any other agencies, and will tailor her support according to your needs.
-Beki is the expert on all matters of the criminal justice process and is able to support students through this process.
+Our Independent Sexual Violence Advisor (ISVA), Chloe, is employed by Oxfordshire Sexual Abuse and Rape Crisis Centre (OSARCC) and is seconded to the University to exclusively support students.
+Chloe is completely independent from the University, your college or any other agencies, and will tailor her support according to your needs.
+Chloe is the expert on all matters of the criminal justice process and is able to support students through this process.

 How can the ISVA support you?

 The ISVA provides emotional and practical support and advice to any student who has experienced sexual violence, recently or in the past.

 - Provide information about the criminal justice process if you're considering reporting, and help you to make informed choices about what is right for you;